Live

 This is called the kogaku ryoyohi seido, or High-Cost Medical Expense Benefit, and it is a key element to prevent financial hardship from medical bills.
 For example, my treatment cost over ¥2.5 million, but thanks to the benefit, I was only charged ¥85,000.
 This amount includes medical expenses and a stay in a normal (communal) ward.
 It does not include food, the cost of a double or private room, or additional fees.

-Keep in mind, you need to apply for this benefit yourself—ideally before checking into the hospital.
+Keep in mind that you need to apply for this benefit yourself—ideally before checking into the hospital.
 If you do so, your hospital bill will be limited to the amount under the monthly cap.
 You can apply for this through your local city hall (if you are on basic national health insurance) or through your employer (if you are on employee insurance).

-Hospital rules and environment
+Hospital Rules and Environment

-Some rooms will look better than others (and cost more too).
+Some rooms will look better than others (and cost more, too).

 Hospitals can be pretty strict.
 After all, they are institutions that are trying to balance the interests of all patients and staff.
-Every hospital will be different, but my hospital’s schedule looked like this:
+Every hospital will be different, but my hospital’s schedule looks like this:

 • 6 a.m.: Nurses do morning rounds